• Nikolai Roerich, 'Signal Fires of Peace' sold for £1,426,500

-Other highlights included a majestic marine work by Ivan Aivazovsky, A Russian two-master on the open sea, which realized £158,500 against estimates of £70,000-£90,000 as it sold to a mystery bidder telephone.
-A Fabergé jeweled enamel and agate pill box sold for £122,500 and a Faberge guilloché enamel and pearl-set desk clock sold for £104,500.
+Other highlights included a majestic marine work by Ivan Aivazovsky, A Russian two-master on the open sea, which realised £158,500 against estimates of £70,000-£90,000 as it sold to a mystery bidder telephone.
+A Fabergé jewelled enamel and agate pill box sold for £122,500 and a Faberge guilloché enamel and pearl-set desk clock sold for £104,500.

 NOTES FOR EDITORS